uptonking/note4yaoo/dev/lib-pattern-rxjs-dev.md

 - [Just put a PR up to finally land streaming progress events to the #RxJS AJAX implementation (for both upload and download!).](https://twitter.com/BenLesh/status/1358669689325555714)
   - Basically, you'll be able to get all of the events out of one observable.
   - any chance you'll be supporting signals soon with this?
+  - And to be clear: I wouldn't have recommended `fetch` before they added cancellation.
+    - I'd have recommended something like axios for the simple cases where you didn't already have RxJS, because they had cancellation at that point.
+    - But now that fetch can be aborted?
+It's fine.